 Below you will find details on the recycling bylaw requirements for commercial waste starting Nov.
 1, 2016.
-To see an overview of other changes and how they'll impact your type of business, visit waste diversion for businesses and organizations.
 To learn more about other upcoming changes and bylaw requirements, visit waste diversion strategy.

 Nov.
 1, 2016

 Council approved changes to the Waste and Recycling Bylaw requiring all businesses and organizations in Calgary to recycle a specific list of materials as of Nov.
 1, 2016.